benjamin-leifer/PhD_Markup_Experiment/README.md

 Following this process keeps experimental ideas available while providing a clear path for integrating mature tools into the main dashboard.

+## Migration Notes

+Existing databases should backfill the newly added `created_at` and `updated_at` fields on `TestResult` documents.
+A simple approach is to run a database update that sets both fields to the current time for documents where they are missing.